 Mediation is of course another way to add a sense of stability to divorce proceedings, but can also be a remedy for grandparents who want to gain access to grandchildren after divorce.

 “What can grandparents who have been cut off from their grandchildren do?
 If appealing directly to the parents’ good will does not work, the first step is to go through mediation,” Mr Huddleston said in the Commons.

 Labour MP Gloria De Piero added that family disputes can be complex and sometimes court action is unavoidable, but that “arbitration and mediation are, of course, more amicable, preferable and cheaper routes, and they have been found to work in many cases”.

 Across the contributions from different, opposing political parties, there was a broad consensus that grandparents deserve to be considered and involved where possible, especially when it is likely to result in a better standard of care for their grandchildren following their parents’ divorce.

-Marcia Mediation believe in involving all directly affected family members – including asking young people to express their own wishes about what should happen after their parents separate – in order to create an amicable, mutually agreeable outcome wherever possible.
+Marcia Mediation believe in involving all directly affected family members – using child inclusive mediation to ask young people to express their own wishes about what should happen after their parents separate – in order to create an amicable, mutually agreeable outcome wherever possible.